 “Design is in my DNA.
 Some of my earliest memories include wallpapers from National Trust properties I visited as a child or Eames furniture I passed at The Conran Shop.
 As I grew older I became curious as to how things were made and if I were to design it, what I would do differently?”

-Growing up in Edinburgh, Richard Brownlie-Marshall was surrounded with art and design, and cemented his love for creativity while at high school, where a majority of his time was spent in the art studio.
-He went on to study Industrial Design at Northumbria University, where he became inspired by the wide range of mediums available in design.
-Direct from graduating, Richard already had an internship lined up with Brent Hobberman brainchild, mydeco.
-The website was the UK’s largest interior shopping destination, and from intern he worked up to become the Design Coordinator; curating all creative aspects of the site and fronting mydecoTV.
+Growing up in Edinburgh, it appears Richard was destined to be creative.
+Surrounded by the arts, he cemented his love of creativity in the classroom and found his passion for performing on the stage.
+After studying Industrial Design in Newcastle, he moved to London to intern at the Brent Hoberman brainchild, mydeco.
+The website was the UK’s largest interior shopping destination, and from an intern, he worked up to become the Design Coordinator; curating the creative aspects of the site and fronting mydecoTV.

-Out of the design studio, Richard has seen success on the stage, a passion which began after being cast in Oliver! as a child.
-After a string of shows in Edinburgh, Richard went on to perform on London’s West End in the original cast of Martin Pippin in the Apple Orchard.
-He later returned to Edinburgh for the Fringe Festival, to produce and star in two sell-out musicals.
-In 2012, he performed in the London Olympics Opening Ceremony and The Queen’s Platinum Jubilee.
+Alongside Richard’s success in design, his accomplishments on the stage have also progressed.
+After a string of shows in Edinburgh as a child, he went on to perform on London’s West End in the original cast of Martin Pippin in the Apple Orchard.
+He later returned to the Edinburgh Fringe Festival, to produce and act in two sell-out musicals.
+He performed in the London Olympics Opening Ceremony and The Queen’s Platinum Jubilee.

 Richard Brownlie-Marshall’s multi-hyphenate career has seen him work with a diverse collection of brands and in an extensive range of sectors, which has no doubt contributed to his unique perspective in design.
 His passion for creativity is demonstrated through his portfolio of work and he continues to bring innovation across an ambitious range of mediums.